dhutapratama/docs/valet.md

 valet use php
 ```

 You may also create a `.valetphprc` file in the root of your project.
-The `.valetphprc` file should contain the PHP version the site should use:
+The `.valetphprc` file should contain the GO version the site should use:

 ```shell
 php@7.2
 ```

-Once this file has been created, you may simply execute the `valet use` command and the command will determine the site's preferred PHP version by reading the file.
+Once this file has been created, you may simply execute the `valet use` command and the command will determine the site's preferred GO version by reading the file.

 > **Warning**
-> Valet only serves one PHP version at a time, even if you have multiple PHP versions installed.
+> Valet only serves one GO version at a time, even if you have multiple GO versions installed.

 <a name="database"></a>
 #### Database